graben1437/titan1withtp3.1/README.md

 implementation in the GiraphGraphComputer.
 GiraphGraphComputer runs fine on a single node installation.

+The Kafka publisher code was upgraded to work with this build, although on deletes, the publisher may generate exceptions.
+There are some additional upgrades needed to the code which are in progress.

 HBase has an intermittent problem shown below.
 This problem has been reported both on the Titan forums as well as the HBase forums in the past and is the result of a guava version mismatch.